arifwn/TinySuspender/doc/design.md

 - `nonsuspenable`
     - `temporary_disabled`: The user temporarily disable automatic tab suspension for this tab
-    - `system_page`: Red icon. system page cannot be suspended
+    - `system_page`: Gray icon. system page cannot be suspended
     - `not_running`: Red icon. content script is not running.
 Suspension is not possible
     - `error`: Red icon. unknown error: Suspension is not